Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: First-principles theory of elasticity

 which also stems from the symmetry of elastic tensor in Eq.~\eqref{eq:elastic_sym_relation}, and the strain energy density $\mathcal{U}(\boldsymbol{\varepsilon})$ is only a function of the symmetrized tensors~\cite{born1954}.
 Although inhomogeneity may occur in special cases such as polycrystalline samples or those with defects, Eq.~\eqref{eq:deform_para} is still valid locally, and the homogeneous assumption can be made in a small neighborhood around any lattice position.

-To derive the equations of motion for homogeneous stress fields, we use the divergence theorem for stress tensor, which states that the divergence of the stress tensor is equal to the force per unit volume.
+To derive the equations of motion for stress fields in the dynamic theory, we use the divergence theorem for stress tensor, which states that the divergence of the stress tensor is equal to the force per unit volume.
 Accordingly, the equations of motion for stress fields can be written as

-where $\rho$ is the mass density of the crystal, $t$ is the time variable, and all the spatial dependence have been omitted given the conditions of homogeneous elastic deformation.
+where $\rho$ is the mass density of the crystal, $t$ is the time variable.
 Applying the generalized Hooke's law and substituting the strain tensor by Eq.~\eqref{eq:strain_tensor} gives

 in which the symmetry $C_{\alpha\gamma,\beta\delta}=C_{\alpha\gamma,\delta\beta}$ has been used.
 Finally, using a plane-wave ansatz $\mathbf{u}(\boldsymbol{\tau},t)=\mathbf{\overline{U}}\exp{(i\mathbf{q}\cdot\boldsymbol{\tau}-i\omega t)}$, the equations of motion for displacement fields or elastic waves are solved as